TheGrca/TheGrca/README.md

 ## 👋 About Me

 I am a **4th-year Software Engineering student** at the Faculty of Technical Sciences in Novi Sad, set to graduate in **2025**.
 During my third year, I served as a **teaching assistant** in a Computer Science class, grading **32 students** in Object-Oriented Programming and related technologies.
 Currently, I’m gaining valuable experience working at **Wincado** in Novi Sad as a Software Engineer.
 In addition, I started my start-up, **VRTY**, which should be available on Android/IOS and desktops and MACs at the beginning of next year.
-Currently, as a proud member of **EESTEC Novi Sad**, I actively engage in tech-related initiatives.
+Currently a proud member of **EESTEC Novi Sad**.

 I've completed numerous projects, showcasing my skills and passion for software development.
 You can check out my work on my [GitHub repository](https://github.com/TheGrca?tab=repositories).
 As a motivated and dedicated individual, I thrive on new challenges and am eager to achieve my goals.
 With a confident, can-do attitude, I embrace risks and seek out opportunities.
 I am a hard worker who is committed to putting in the effort necessary for success, whether working independently or as part of a team.
 My commitment to excellence and passion for success make me an ideal candidate for any role I take on.

-You can check out my resume [here](https://drive.google.com/file/d/1va0VpsZiaiRm5AWCs02179ZZQ8fYWk9i/view?usp=sharing).
+You can check out my resume [here](https://drive.google.com/file/d/1s9E-dIMTXZqhhKmncZFvxDL5Aywr_gCV/view?usp=sharing).
 <br>
 <be>